Skip to main content

 The aggregation of data is a critical component of confidentiality, a separate but related requirement.
 The EEOC mandates that employers can only receive medical information in an aggregate form that does not identify specific individuals.
 This is a crucial privacy protection.
 However, it operates downstream from the initial act of data collection.

-The ADA’s is concerned with the moment of choice ∞ the employee’s decision to undergo a biometric screening or fill out a health risk assessment.
+The ADA’s voluntariness standard is concerned with the moment of choice ∞ the employee’s decision to undergo a biometric screening or fill out a health risk assessment.
 If the incentive to do so is compelling enough to feel like a requirement, the program’s voluntary nature is compromised, irrespective of subsequent data aggregation.

 The Role of Program Design

 Beyond incentives, a program must be “reasonably designed to promote health or prevent disease.”
 This means it cannot be a subterfuge for cost-shifting or discrimination.
-For example, a program that simply collects health data without providing feedback or using the to inform health initiatives would likely not meet this standard.
+For example, a program that simply collects health data without providing feedback or using the aggregated data to inform health initiatives would likely not meet this standard.
 The program must have a genuine purpose related to improving employee health.

 The following table outlines the key distinctions in how different regulations approach wellness programs: